 Mat Medium was mixed with earth material (small sand) and painted on the bottom of the tank.
 I usually do not add soil and dirt so much, I have been using a lot this time.
 What will happen?
 I am worried.

 Object 279 was a prototype tank developed in the 1950s.
-The four caterpillars are a very interesting item like a tank plastic model.
+The four caterpillars are very interesting items like a tank plastic model.
 Because of this structure, the ground pressure was low and the mobility seemed to be high.
 When you see the moving picture, it runs on muddy roads and steep slopes without difficulties.

 The tank body like the disk is designed to not overtake the blast.
 By the way, this tank was thought to operate under the nuclear war.
 It will be able to act both in the nuclear missile blast and the radiation-contaminated area.